zephyrproject-rtos/zephyr/boards/arm/mec1501modular_assy6885/doc/index.rst

 Setup
 =====

 #.
-Clone the `SPI Image Gen`_ repository or download the files within
+Clone the `MEC152x SPI Image Gen`_ repository or download the files within
    that directory.
+For the pre-production MEC150x use the `MEC150x SPI Image Gen`_ repository.

 #.
 Make the image generation available for Zephyr, by making the tool
    searchable by path, or by setting an environment variable